Adhik-6/vita-rail-backend/backend.md

         } // headers - sent to backend for authentication purposes );
     ```
+4. Test card details for payment:
+   - Card Number: 4386 2894 0766 0153
+   - Expiry Date: Any future date
+   - CVC: Any 3-digit number
+   - Name on Card: Any name

 ## TODO
 - [ ] Add role field to user model if possible to get cloud kitchen, admin, customers & delivery partners in single model, what input should be given for cloud kitchen?